SPAN Data Logging for Inertial Explorer

 GNSS Raw Data Converter Utility - Generate real time trajectory files during data conversion

-Data Files
+Data files

 Depending on the type of data logged, several file types will be generated and saved in the same directory as the original raw data file.
-As shown in Figure: Files generated after raw data conversion of this example data set the following figure, the data used in this example generated the *.epp, *.gpb, *.hmr, *.imr, *.sta and real time trajectory files (*.fp and *.ft).
+As shown in Figure: Files generated after raw data conversion of this example data set, the data used in this example generated the *.epp, *.gpb, *.hmr, *.imr, *.sta and real time trajectory files (*.fp and *.ft).
 Table: All possible file types generated from data conversion lists all the files which can be produced upon data conversion; not all data sets will contain the relevant data to produce all of these files.
 When the GPB file is loaded into the project as a Rover or Master, the other file types are also added.

 Files generated after raw data conversion of this example data set